Jellyfish-Insights/aurelia/run_on_docker.md

 The first step to run Andromeda and Aurelia is to get the credentials for each social media that you want to pull out data from.
 The credential files are used to allow Andromeda to pull your data from the Social Media APIs.
-You can get more information of how to get and configure the credentials for each social media on this link.
+You can get more information about how to get and configure the credentials for each social media on this [link].

 #### Creating the folder structure

-In order to run Andromeda container, we need to create a folder containing **at least one social media credential** and the configuration file `appsettings.json`.
+In order to run the Andromeda container, we need to create a folder containing **at least one social media credential** and the configuration file `appsettings.json`.
 The file `appsettings.json` is the file that contains additional information needed by andromeda to run, like database information and it needs to be in the root of this directory.
 Each credential file needs to be in a folder with the name of the social media that it belongs to.
-The following steps demonstrate how to create the folder structure and how place correctly the the necessary files.
+The following steps demonstrate how to create the folder structure and how to place correctly the necessary files.

 1. To create all the folders needed by Andromeda, open a terminal window and run the following command:

     ```bash
-    mkdir andromeda && cd andromeda && mkdir adwords facebook instagram youtube
+    mkdir andromeda-config && cd andromeda-config && mkdir adwords facebook instagram youtube
     ```

-2. In sequence, copy the credential files from each social medias to their respective directories inside the `andromeda' folder.
+2. In sequence, copy the credential files from each social media to their respective directories inside the `andromeda-config' folder.
 For instance, if you have all the credentials from the social media that Andromeda supports, your folder structure should be the following:

     ```bash
-    andromeda
+    andromeda-config
     │   appsettings.json
     │
     └───facebook